 Be warned, it is a steep and often challenging hike up.
 This is one of the world’s largest monoliths.
 I’ve heard anywhere from third to first largest free-standing rock.
 Before you get to the actual trailhead, the street will be lined with plenty of stores to keep you distracted.
 Stop for a drink, an ice cream, or to browse for some souvenirs.
 Take your breaks now because once you start the actual hike, you’ll be hiking for a while under the sizzling Mexican sun.

 But push through, because it’s worth it.
 Even if it’s just to say that you’ve climbed this 8-million-year-old UNESCO World Heritage Site.
+Make sure to have good travel insurance handy before you go summiting any monoliths, though.
+I use SafetyWing to keep me covered anywhere in the world for as low as $40 a month.

 Shop At The Boutiques and Street Markets